jshap2000/braves-challenge/README.md

 Setup

 1. Create a virtual environment

-python3 -m venv myenv
+`python3 -m venv myenv`

-2. Activate your virtual environment
+2. tivate your virtual environment

-source myenv/bin/activate
+`source myenv/bin/activate`

 3. Get the necessary packages/imports

-pip install -r requirements.txt
+`pip install -r requirements.txt`

 4. Run the python server

-python3 app.py
+`python3 app.py`

-5. Start the application

-Click on visualization.html, this is the application.
+5. Start the application.
+Click on `visualization.html`, this is the application.